bg4xsd/tsalab/time_series_analysis_forecasting/10-README.md

 Use multiple computing devices of the same or different type in parallel.

-## pyts: a Python package for time series classification
+## pyts: pip install pyts
-pyts is a Python package for time series classification.
+a Python package for time series classification pyts is a Python package for time series classification.
 It aims to make time series classification easily accessible by providing preprocessing and utility tools, and implementations of state-of-the-art algorithms.
 Most of these algorithms transform time series, thus pyts provides several tools to perform these transformations.

 ## chaospy 4.3.12  pip install chaospy   # 不确定度量化的数值工具，没用！